 Sub-indicator a

-The countries of the UK have also established a range of country-based initiatives to support the achievement of Aichi Target 2.
-In England, the National Planning Policy Framework was amended to strengthen the protection for irreplaceable habitats and to make clear developments should provide biodiversity net gain.
-In Scotland, a natural capital asset index has been published annually since 2011, measuring the quality and quantity of habitats according to their potential to deliver ecosystem services now and into the future.
+The devolved administrations of the UK have established a range of country-based initiatives to support the achievement of Aichi Target 2.
+In England, the National Planning Policy Framework was amended to strengthen the protection for irreplaceable habitats outlining that planning policies and decisions should contribute to and enhance the natural environment.
+This protection is being expanded nationally in November 2023 with the introduction of Defra’s Biodiversity Net Gain strategy for developers.
+In Scotland, a natural capital asset index has been published annually since 2011, measuring the quality and quantity of habitats according to their potential to deliver ecosystem services now and in the future.
 Wales has introduced the Well-being of Future Generations Act 2015 which brings biodiversity into the central decision-making process for public sector bodies in Wales.

 Sub-indicator b